michaellee/ntbk/README.md

 ## Make it better

 Help make *ntbk* better.
 If you're handy with some JavaScript and/or Node.js, feel free to create a pull-request.
 You could also [create a new issue](https://github.com/michaellee/ntbk/issues/new) on GitHub.
 If you have any questions feel free to shoot me a tweet [@michaelsoolee](https://twitter.com/michaelsoolee).

+To hack on *ntbk* on your local machine, first clone the repo, then from within your local copy, type `npm link`.
+This will make a symlink to your local copy.

 ## License